vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 {% include mathjax.html %}

-- self-attention layer is central mechanism in [transformer architecture introduced in Attention Is All You Need paper](https://arxiv.org/pdf/1706.03762.pdf)
+- self-attention (sometimes KQV-attention) layer is central mechanism in [transformer architecture introduced in Attention Is All You Need paper](https://arxiv.org/pdf/1706.03762.pdf)
 - an example of architecture based on Transformer is [BERT](https://aclanthology.org/N19-1423/), which contains only Transformer's encoder.
 - models based on transformer are often state-of-the-art in various domains (vision, speech, ...) as of 2022
 - compared to LSTM (RNN), Transformer is more parallelizable, thus faster to train